ros2/ros2_documentation/source/Installation/DDS-Implementations/Install-Connext-University-Eval.rst

 Official binary packages from RTI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can install the Connext 6.0.1 package for Linux provided by RTI, via options available for :doc:`university, purchase or evaluation <./Install-Connext-University-Eval>`
+You can install the Connext 6.0.1 package for Linux provided by RTI.

 After downloading, use ``chmod +x`` on the ``.run`` executable and then execute it.
 Note that if you're installing to a system directory use ``sudo`` as well.